Heads up – sort of spoilers for Iron Man 3 ahead I guess.

 Is the villain’s end game ground breaking?
 No. But the motivations of the antagonist do serve as something of a counterpoint to Tony Stark’s own personal journey throughout the films thus far and while the inevitable big bad brilliant plan was pretty standard fare I can forgive the film that considering its adaptation of the villain The Mandarin.

 Additionally credit has to be given where credit is due – the directors Jon Favreau and Shane Black.
-Yeah, yeah, Jon Favreau, the director of the first two entries in the franchise isn’t helming the film, but he’s still in for round three as Tony’s driver/bro-for-life Hogan and consistently provides solid comic relief.
+Yeah, yeah, Jon Favreau, the director of the first two entries in the franchise isn’t helming the film this time around, but he’s still in for round three as Tony’s driver/bro-for-life Happy, and he provides solid comic relief.

-Shane Black, the actual director, should also be credited because he directed Lethal Weapon and the finale of Iron Man 3 is essentially Lethal Weapon, which is pretty awesome.
-Black seems much more interested in the hero Tony Stark is in his Converses and hoodie then in his Iron Man suit, which is clear to see when the finale approaches and neither Stark or Rhodes are in their armor.
-Had the rest of the movie gone for a more “Tony and Rhodie – Buddy Cops with Different Color Skin and Different Color Full Artillery Flight Powered Exoskeleton Mechs” vibe I can’t help but suspect it would have been the greatest movie ever made with the name “Iron Man 3.”
+Shane Black, the actual director, should also be credited for taking an interest in the hero Tony Stark is in his Converses and hoodie rather than in his Iron Man suit, which is clear to see when the finale approaches and neither Stark or Rhodes are in their armor.
+Had the rest of the movie gone for a more “Tony and Rhodie – Buddy Cops” vibe I can’t help but suspect it would have been the greatest movie ever made with the name “Iron Man 3.”

 I really thought by the time I finished writing my way through this Man of Steel would be out.